gmalen/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Mathematics
     institution: The Ohio State University
     year: 2016
-  - course: BA in Mathematics and Theatre
+  - course: BA in Mathematics and in Theatre
     institution: Wesleyan University
     year: 2007